m-usamasaleem/MobileMechanic/README.md

 # MobileMechanic

 MobileMechanic is a cross-platform mobile application built using React-Native, Expo and JavaScript.
-This application is a part of the Software Engineering (CS-360) project at Lahore University of Management Sciences (LUMS)

 The project relies on the following dependencies: